 Other Lesson Plan Ideas for Natural Disasters

-Create a T-Chart to compare the effects and causes of two different natural disasters.
+- Create a T-Chart to compare the causes and effects of two different natural disasters.

 - Create a Richter scale (or moment magnitude scale) showing the effects of different magnitudes of earthquakes.

 - Create a timeline showing advances in technology which helps protect us from injury during a particular natural disaster.